Skip to main content

 Export LeRobot Format Data

-You can export annotated data as LeRobot format datasets through the IO Data Platform export page.
-See Export LeRobot Dataset.
+You can export annotated data to LeRobot format dataset through the IO Data Platform export page, see Export LeRobot Dataset.

-Important note: You don't need to upload your data to HuggingFace to train.
-Use the --dataset.root= parameter to specify using local directory data for fine-tuning.
+Important Note: You don't need to upload your data to HuggingFace for training; use the --dataset.root= parameter to specify local directory data for fine-tuning.

 Dataset Structure Example